 - If your claim is approved 24 months after application, your will be entitled to 12 months of Back Pay (even though a 24 month waiting period less a 5 month waiting period is 19 months, the limit for Back Pay is 12 months).

 Unlike SSI, Back Pay owed under SSDI can be received as a lump sum, although when payment will arrive is somewhat unpredictable.
-It has happened that a beneficiary finds his or her Back Pay benefits deposited without notice to their bank account even before they are notified that their disability claim has been approved.
+It has happened that a beneficiary finds his or her social security Back Pay benefits deposited without notice to their bank account even before they are notified that their disability claim has been approved.
 Sometimes a person receives regular benefits prior to Back Pay, but other times the Back Pay is paid first.

 Your benefits may also be adjusted in accordance with Social Security’s windfall offset provisions.
-The amount of SSI benefits awarded is based on a claimant’s income, so if you qualify for benefits under both SSDI and SSI, your Back Pay under SSDI will count as income for SSI purposes.
+The amount of SSI benefits awarded is based on a claimant’s income, so, if you qualify for disability under both SSDI and SSI, your Back Pay under SSDI will count as income for SSI purposes.
 When Back Pay is paid, your SSI benefits will automatically be reduced to take into consideration this Back Pay “income.”
 The adjustment to SSI benefits is calculated by treating your SSDI Back Pay as having been available to you throughout the disability period.

 2 Minutes To See If You Qualify

 In many cases, a qualified Social Security Disability attorney can provide invaluable help in establishing a favorable onset date so that you are awarded the most social security Back Pay possible.
 Fill out our Free Disability Evaluation to speak with an attorney or disability advocate.

 Curious what conditions automatically qualify you for disability?
 Click here to find out.